FinCEN Files: The art of evading sanctions | DW | 24.09.2020

 For example, the Suspicious Activity Reports (SARs) that banks leaked to the US Treasury Department show that Russian President Vladimir Putin's close friend Arkady Rotenberg is said to have transferred money to Barclays Bank in London through a company called Advantage Alliance.
 It was money with which he later supposedly bought art on a grand scale.
 Among the works purchased was a painting by Belgian surrealist Rene Magritte worth $7.5 million US (€6.4 million).

-The journalists involved in the FinCEN Files investigation, among them reporters from Buzzfeed News, German public broadcasters NDR and WDR and German daily Süddeutsche Zeitung, also revealed that banks might have helped clients with illegal transactions to and from Iran.
-From 2013 to 2017, British Standard Chartered Bank is said to have put aside suspicions of breaking US sanctions and waved through hundreds of millions of US dollars.
+The journalists involved in the FinCEN Files investigation — among them reporters from Buzzfeed News, the German public broadcasters NDR and WDR, and the German daily Süddeutsche Zeitung — also revealed that banks might have helped clients with illegal transactions that sent money to and from Iran.
+From 2013 to 2017, Britain's Standard Chartered Bank is reported to have put aside suspicions of breaking US sanctions and allowed through hundreds of millions of dollars.

 According to the FinCEN Files, the sanctions against Syria are also likely to have been circumvented.
-The Bank of New York Mellon is said to have transferred $224 million for a company based in Malta called "Petrokim."
-Among them were transactions that might have benefited persons blacklisted under the Syrian sanctions.
+The Bank of New York Mellon is reported to have transferred $224 million for a company based in Malta called Petrokim.
+Some of the transactions might have benefited people blacklisted under the sanctions.

 Why are state authorities not stopping this?
 "There is simply not enough manpower for this in the responsible authorities.
-They can't pursue every case," says Sascha Lohmann of the German Institute for International and Security Affairs in Berlin.
-He is a political scientist with the think tank's Research Group America and has been working intensively on FinCEN.
+They can't pursue every case," said Sascha Lohmann, of the German Institute for International and Security Affairs in Berlin.
+He is a political scientist with the think tank's Americas research group and has been working intensively on FinCEN.

 All US banks have to report suspicious cases to FinCEN.
 The government has the power to then make them limit or deny services to certain foreign banks in order to cut off their access to the US dollar.
 The ball is thus in the court of the banks, which must expect penalties for violations.
 Lohmann speaks of a "risk-based approach" to prevent money laundering and sanction evasion.
 "The goal is for banks to realize: 'certain regions, certain business partners are so dangerous for us that we keep our hands off them entirely.'"

-This has often worked in the past, which is why Lohmann says it is "initially surprising to see how many, for example, Russian business partners of politicians close to the Kremlin, who are blacklisted in Europe or the United States, can still move money back and forth."
+This has often worked in the past, which is why Lohmann said it was "initially surprising to see how many, for example, Russian business partners of politicians close to the Kremlin who are blacklisted in Europe or the United States can still move money back and forth."

-"But now with, for instance, Russia, there are a lot of oligarchs, people with a lot of money, with a lot of business interests that have been placed on the list," Rietbroek explains.
+"But now, with, for instance, Russia, there are a lot of oligarchs, people with a lot of money, with a lot of business interests that have been placed on the list," Rietbroek said.
 "And you can't just close all their accounts.
 You have to see what is legal and what is prohibited.
 And that takes time and expertise, which is not always there."

 If a bank suspects that a customer is up to something illegal, it must investigate further.
 Rietbroek calls this Enhanced Due Diligence: "It's sometimes like peeling an onion: layer after layer of shell corporations.
 I've seen visual representations of links between offshore companies and people on transactions that were the size of a tablecloth."
 That is why connecting the dots takes a lot of time.
 "And sometimes they're told: 'if you don't find anything bad at first sight, go on.'"